Tyrrrz/CliFx/Readme.md

 // Usage:
 // $ ./myapp <first> <second> <third>
 ```

-> [!IMPORTANT]
-> Order values must be unique among the parameters of the same command.

-> [!NOTE]
-> Order values do not have to be sequential.
-> They are not used as absolute indices, but rather as relative indicators of the parameters' positions, so they can be spaced out as needed.

 Because parameters are bound positionally, every subsequent parameter relies on the previous one to be set in order to itself receive a value.
 This makes them primarily suited for handling mandatory inputs, hence why the underlying properties in the above examples are all marked as `required`.